pkoscielny/smart_data/README.md

         assert re_datetime.search(res_json['data']['attributes']['created'])

 ```
-You need write buch of asserts for many items in result structure.
+You need to write a bunch of asserts for many items in result structure.
 Many lines of code.
-If bigger structure then more code.
+The bigger structure the more code.

-Now you can write it in another way using smart_data package:
+Now you can write it other way using smart_data package:
 ```
 from smart_data import include from re import compile